fabricematrat/ThreeCircles/README.md

 ### CheckinController.groovy, once a place is found with Google Places, save it to ThreeCircles database.

-### On created, in checkin-view.js, deal with event push and dipalyed it only once
+### On created, in checkin-view.js, deal with event push and displayed it only once
 ```java
    if (!data.item.NOTIFIED) {
      // I'm being notified of a new checkin